Perzivall/Flutter-Development-Environment-using-Android-Computing/README.md

     }
    ```

-    ```
-    buildToolsVersion = "34.0.4"
-    ```

-3. In the first run, do you need to accept the sdkmanager licenses.
+4. In the first run, do you need to accept the sdkmanager licenses.
 Open the terminal and
    ```
    sdkmanager --licenses
    ```